robatwilliams/hills-api/docs/backlog.md

     - Playground, refer to example queries you can copy in
     - Code snippets for `fetch()`
   - List of features
-  - How to call it: raw or using a client such as Relay, link to [docs page](https://graphql.org/graphql-js/graphql-clients/)
+  - How to call it: raw or using a client such as Relay, link to [docs page](https://graphql.org/graphql-js/graphql-clients/), can pass JSON or raw GraphQL
   - Technical summary, link to docs page for more
   - Data licensing (as per the Hills Database).
 Prominent, not just a footnote at the end.
   - Why this exists (convenient to consume to build things, my own learning)
 - Default query in the playground (needs [graphql-playground/866](https://github.com/prisma/graphql-playground/issues/866))

-## User data

-Needs storage, auth.
-Could be a separate lambda.

-- Mark as done, with date, notes, links to photos & GPS activity
-- Mark as to-do, with reason, link to route
-- Subscribe to changes, e.g. marked as done for user or a particular hill

 ## Technical